mandelsoft/spiff/README.md

 This mode should be taken with caution, because it often leads to unexpected results.

-The read type `importmulti` can be used to import multi document yaml files as a list of nodes.
+The read type `importmulti` can be used to import multi-document yaml files as a list of nodes.

 ##### text documents